amitkumarove/bored-app/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### Swipe functionality is remaining becuse it take more than 2 hours.
+### Note :
-So i have sped 2 hour for this project.
+Swipe functionality is remaining becuse it takes more than 2 hours. i have spend only 2 hour for this project.